Loïck Peyron

 Loïck Peyron (born 1 December 1959 in Nantes) is a French yachtsman, younger brother of the yachtsman Bruno Peyron.

 He is particularly famous for winning many races in the 1990s on board his trimaran Fujicolor.

-Among his notable achievements, he won the ORMA Championship four times in 1996, 1997, 1999 and 2002, the STAR transatlantic race three times, the transat Jacques Vabre twice and won the Jules Verne Trophy in 2012.
+Among his notable achievements, he won the ORMA Championship four times in 1996, 1997, 1999 and 2002, the STAR transatlantic race three times, the Transat Jacques Vabre twice and the Jules Verne Trophy in 2012.

 After Benjamin de Rothschild gave him control of the Gitana Team in April 2006, the team built Gitana Eighty, a 60 feet monohull, launched in July 2007 with which Loick Peyron won the Transat.
 On 9 December 2008, he began his participation in the 2008-2009 Vendée Globe with Gitana Eighty.
 After having led the race for 16 days, Gitana Eightys mast broke.